klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 #### WeightedPublicKey

-`WeightedPublicKey` is a class for storing public key with weight.
+`WeightedPublicKey` is a class storing a public key with its weight.
+It is used for AccountKeyWeightedMultiSig.

 ##### Variable description